carmine560/trading-assistant/README.md

 that Tesseract can recognize these prices.
 This script only references a price limit if the previous closing price does not exist in the market data above.
 Because a region may contain more than one price, you need to specify the index of the price you want to refer to.
-These configurations are stored in the `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini` configuration file.

 ``` powershell
 python trading_assistant.py -CB